 Based on the results of this inspection, the NRC has (also) determined that (number) (additional) Severity Level IV violation(s) of NRC requirements occurred.
 These violations are being treated as Non-Cited Violations (NCVs), consistent with Section 2.3.2 of the Enforcement Policy.
 The(se) NCVs are described in the subject inspection report.
 If you contest the violation(s), you should provide a response within 30 days of the date of this inspection report, with the basis for your denial, to the Nuclear Regulatory Commission, ATTN: Document Control Desk, Washington DC 20555-0001, with copies to: (1) the Director, Office of ________; and (2) the Director, Office of Enforcement, United States Nuclear Regulatory Commission, Washington, DC 20555-0001.

+[Include the following two paragraphs if a Notice of Nonconformance is to be issued:

-“During this inspection, NRC inspectors (also) found that the implementation of your Quality Assurance (QA) program failed to meet certain NRC requirements imposed on you by .
+“During this inspection, NRC inspectors (also) found that the implementation of your Quality Assurance (QA) program failed to meet certain NRC requirements imposed on you by NRC licensees.
 [Add a sentence or two that summarizes the most important findings.]
 The specific findings and references to the pertinent requirements are identified in the enclosures to this letter.
+In response to the enclosed notice of nonconformance (NON), (Vendor name) should document the results of the extent of condition review for the finding and determine if there are any effects on other safety-related components.

 Please provide a written statement or explanation within 30 days from the date of this letter in accordance with the instructions specified in the enclosed Notice of Nonconformance.
 We will consider extending the response time if you show good cause for us to do so.”]